Michal-Novomestsky/Michal-Novomestsky.github.io/_pages/cv.md

 * Vice lead of the Dynamics section during the 2023-2024 management cycle.
   * Oversaw and managed section R&D projects.
   * Reported to CTO at technical meetings.
-* Developed and ran pipelines on the MonARCH cluster (slurm).
+* Developed pipelines on the MonARCH cluster.
 * 2nd largest contributor to the GitLab by Git contributions as of writing.

 # Education